BlogCustomer Experience

 While that’s great for everybody, it also means one thing: Customer expectations are getting higher(!) so, the need for online presence across all these available channels becomes the must for your business.

-Just this year, Salesforce found that 66% of customers expect companies to understand their unique needs and expectations.
+Just this year, Salesforce found that 73% of customers expect better personalization as technology advances.

 Luckily, there’s a solution - omnichannel.